Notes on the Gospel according to Matthew, Chapter 6

 16 Cum autem jejunatis, nolite fieri sicut hypocritæ, tristes.
 Exterminant enim facies suas, ut appareant hominibus jejunantes.
 Amen dico vobis, quia receperunt mercedem suam.
 17 Tu autem, cum jejunas, unge caput tuum, et faciem tuam lava, 18 ne videaris hominibus jejunans, sed Patri tuo, qui est in abscondito: et Pater tuus, qui videt in abscondito, reddet tibi.

 The sixteenth to eighteenth verses discuss fasting.
-Previously this chapter discussed proper procedures for alms giving and prayer.
-In these verses, Jesus (a.s.) moves on the third important form of Jewish worship, fasting.
+Previously, this chapter discussed proper procedures for alms giving and prayer.
+In these verses, Jesus (a.s.) moves to the third important form of Jewish worship, fasting.
 Fasting was an important part of piety in this period.
 All Jews were expected to fast on major holidays, such as the Day of Atonement, but some far more often, sometimes twice a week.
 Jesus’ (a.s.) views on fasting parallels his views of other forms of worship.
 He decries public spectacle of piety, and assures his followers that the reward for such worship is only public adulation, and God gives no reward for this behaviour.

 The term translated as, “make their faces unsightly”, “aphanizo”, literally means, “make their faces invisible”.
 It may refer to putting ash on the face to darken one’s complexion and make sure that everyone around is aware that one is fasting.
 This may also reflect the original meaning of hypocrite as actor, as these fasters are putting on a show of suffering.

 These verses attacked how the hypocrites made a spectacle of fasting, making everyone around them aware of their pious suffering.
-Jesus (a.s.) counseled his followers to hide any discomfort.
+Jesus (a.s.) counselled his followers to hide any discomfort.
 Anointing the head and washing the face were both considered parts of daily hygiene.
-Jesus (a.s.) taught his followers to maintain an physical cleanliness and hide any suffering they might be undergoing for their piety.
+Jesus (a.s.) taught his followers to maintain physical cleanliness and hide any suffering they might be undergoing for their piety.

-Jesus (a.s.) did not end the practicing of fasting.
+Jesus (a.s.) did not end the practising of fasting.
 It was Paul who spoke out against the efficacy of fasting.
 Fasting no longer has a major role in most modern Christian churches.
 The message is that even if one’s piety is kept secret from those around us, God is still Aware of it and is able to Reward.
-It thus separates the Awareness of the Divine from the need to exhibit since that taints the intention of an act of worship.
+It thus separates the Awareness of the Divine from the need to exhibit, since that taints the intention of an act of worship.

 Matthew 6:19-24